elklein96/gitpapers-blog/Getting_Started_Android.md

 Now we have a few options to test our app:

 1. We can create an Android Virtual Device to run our code.

 2. We can run our app on a real phone.

-Let's start with option 1.
+We'll start with option 1.

 ***